-where B{diff} is the differential field (HL - HR), CF is the differential coupling factor (G/A), and I is the current through the busbar/PCB trace.
-As can be observed from this equation, the differential coupling factor (CF) is the linear relationship between the differential field sensed and the current flowing in the conductor.
-Different busbar shapes can be used to best answer application requirements; for more details, refer to the Typical Application-PCB Sensing section.
+where B{diff} is the differential field $(H_L - H_R)$, CF is the differential coupling factor (G/A), and I is the current through the busbar/ PCB trace.
+As demonstrated in this equation, the differential coupling factor (CF) is the linear relationship between the differential field sensed and the current flowing in the conductor.
+Different busbar shapes can be used to best answer application requirements; for more details, see the Application Information section.